 One of the iPhone application I’ve discovered recently is designed for photographers.
 It’s called Reduce.
-It’s designed and built by Tobias Wiedenmann, an independent designer and developer from German, who also creates Taskpaper.
+It’s designed and built by Tobias Wiedenmann, an independent designer and developer from German.
 The interface is beautiful.
 His cartoonish detailed design can be seen throughout this application which define the overall aesthetic beauty.
 Every features are aimed to provide simple and fast image processing on trip.

 There are several basic features I think you’ll need as a photographer.
 You’ll need a simple method to resize, cleaning Exif data, and adding watermark if you regularly upload your photos to services such as Flickr.

 When you first open the application, you’ll realize that everything I’ve mentioned are presented in one screen.
 All the folders inside Photos application will be shown in a photo stack manner.
 Tapping the folder expands all photos within folder.
 Below you can find the option to toggle Exif data, image resize & sharpening method, including Jpeg quality adjustment.

 Each feature is self-explanatory.
 You can adjust the width by using the slider for pixel size which comes in pre-determined value.
 It’s a good thing that you can choose image width without worrying the value might go past 1 or 2 pixels.